collectivat/cmusphinx-models/README.md

 # CMU Sphinx Models
 The repository of acoustic and language models, and the tools to download raw data and train them.
 Currently only for Catalan.

 The models are trained with *sphinxtrain 5prealpha*.
+You can find further details in our [webpage](https://collectivat.cat/asr) and in our [wiki](https://github.com/collectivat/cmusphinx-models/wiki).
+If you just want to download the latest acoustic and language models in Catalan you can find them [here](https://cloud.laklak.eu/s/4o2b5MrHckMYCXo).

 ## git clone